How to Claim Travel Insurance? A Comprehensive Beginner’s Guide (2025)

 So, you’ve bought travel insurance.
 Now it’s time to go skydiving and swimming with the sharks.
 Right?
 Not so fast.

-In fact, if you actually take the time to read your travel insurance policy, you’ll realise that there’s actually a truckload of things you can do to get your claims thrown straight into the bin.
+In fact, if you take the time to read your travel insurance policy, you’ll realise that there’s actually a lot of things you can do to get your claims thrown straight into the bin.

 Here are 5 common travel mistakes that may cause your travel insurance claims to be rejected: